FOREX-Dollar hovers near peaks as Fed heads for taper

 Moves were small in Asia and at the start of the European trading day in the middle of a busy week for central banks, with the Bank of England meeting on Thursday.

+European Central Bank Christina Lagarde said an interest rate rise in 2022 was very unlikely because inflation was too low, sending government bond yields lower.
+But the euro barely budged.

-Against the euro the greenback was also flat at $1.1579 EUR=EBS, near the $1.1522 low reached in October and which marked the strongest level for the dollar since July 2020.
+Against the euro the greenback was down marginally at $1.1592 EUR=EBS, not far from the $1.1522 low reached in October and the strongest level for the dollar since July 2020.

 The Fed is expected to announce the tapering of its $120 billion-a-month asset purchase programme in its policy statement at 1800 GMT.